 You can edit the document without downloading it.
 This lets you work on documents when you are away from a computer that has Office installed, or to work on documents together with friends and colleagues who don’t have Office.
 Just click Edit in Browser.

-Hotmail saves the document on your SkyDrive: file storage that is part of your Windows Live service.
-If the attachment is in a file format earlier than Office 2007, it is converted to the Microsoft Office 2010 format.
+Outlook.com saves the document on your SkyDrive: file storage that you get with your Microsoft Account.
+If the attachment is in a file format earlier than Office 2007, it is converted to the Microsoft Office 2010 (and later) format.

 Office Web Apps are intended to make it easier to share documents together with other people and to work on your documents anywhere.
 They don’t have all the features of the Office desktop applications.
 You can make basic edits to documents, but for full Office features, click Open in Word, Open in Excel, or Open in PowerPoint.
 When you click Save in the Office desktop application, the file is automatically saved back on your SkyDrive.